immers-space/activitypub-express/README.md

 Modular implementation of the ActivityPub decentralized social networking protocol, written for NodeJS as ExpressJS middleware.
-Includes a interchangable storage interface with a default MongoDB implemenation.
+Includes a interchangeable storage interface with a default MongoDB implementation.

 ## Installation

 In order for http request signing to function correctly, a patched version of the `http-signature` library is required.
-To ensure that `request` library is using the correct version for its subdependency, you may need to dedupe after installation.
+To ensure that the `request` library is using the correct version for its sub-dependency, you may need to dedupe after installation.

 ```